-After the first volume “Architecture for Health” in 2021 dealt with the topic of future-oriented healthcare construction, volume 2 “Architecture for Science” looks at building for science from very different perspectives.
+While the first volume, “Architecture for Health”, published in 2021, addressed the topic of visionary hospital construction, volume 2, “Architecture for Science”, takes a look at building for science from a variety of different angles.

 The publication is now available in stores or through the publisher.

 Design: Studio LZ

 The sister volume “Architecture for Health” was also published by Braun Publishing in 2021.

 This function has been disabled for Nickl & Partner.